jsweitzer/fast.ai.course_V3_notes/lesson2_data_cleaning_and_production_sgd_from_scratch/making_it_work.md

 The images may still need to be cleaned up after running the validation function.
 I had to manually delete ~10 before I was able to successfully fit a model.

 I started getting parallel processing errors a few times while generating the data bunch of doing the intial fit call.
 Interrupting the kernel resolved the issue.
+Interrupting the kernel also resolved an issue with lr_find freezing up.